jrandiny/opencv_ubuntu/readme.md

 Opencv build for Ubuntu

-Currently only building for Ubuntu 18.04 only
+Currently building for Ubuntu 18.04 and Ubuntu 20.04 (experimental)

 ## Usage